boto/boto/docs/source/boto_config_tut.rst

   Provide an absolute path to a custom JSON file, which gets merged into the defaults.
 (This can also be specified with the ``BOTO_ENDPOINTS`` environment variable instead.)
+:endpoints_default: Should the default regions/endpoints file be loaded when using a custom file.
+This setting will take effect when any alternate file is specified (see ``endpoints_path``).
+Note that if this value is set to True, entries in a custom file will still override entries in the default file.

 These settings will default to::